 Metro Manila is one of the centers of this tradition.
 Major baroque churches can be found around Intramuros, like the San Agustin Church and the Manila Cathedral.
 Sadly, these were the only 2 standing churches in the area, while the other four baroque churches were completely destroyed during WW2.

-List of churches for Visita Iglesia
+List of Churches to Visit for Visita Iglesia

 Known for its baroque-style facade, Malate church should be on everyone's list during Visita Iglesia.
 This is also convenient for those living in Metro Manila.